 Work Experience monitoring begins after the Work Experience placement is achieved.
 Work Experience monitoring can be authorized when the Work Experience placement was not made by the provider.

 Work Experience monitoring cannot be purchased simultaneously with Work Experience training.
 When it is determined that a customer needs Work Experience training after Work Experience monitoring has begun, the fee for Work Experience monitoring will be prorated for the time the service was provided.
-The VR1603, Work Experience Monitoring Report, must be submitted and any recording services provided before the switch to Work Experience training.…
+The VR1603, Work Experience Monitoring Report, must be submitted and any recording services provided before the switch to Work Experience training.

+If there is a vocational need for a customer to participate in Work Experience Monitoring for longer than 12 weeks, per Work Experience Placement, to meet the customer's needs, manager approval is required.

+…

 14.5 Work Experience Training